BackdoorDan/cubicflow.com/_pages/retainers.md

 ### Standard Plan

-For medium-scale sites that may include a significant eCommerce or backend element, or largely non-Cubicflow code.
+For medium-scale sites that may include a significant eCommerce or backend element, or largely&nbsp;non-Cubicflow&nbsp;code.

 * Technical support via email, chat, and VoIP
 * 2 hrs/mo for making minor updates and edits